-As of 31 December 2012, credit risks of the Bureau's Global Bond portfolio were diversified across various countries and sectors with higher exposure to higher graded countries such as the United States and Germany.
-The exposures to the United States and Germany account for 64% of the portfolio.
-Peripheral European countries such as Italy, Spain, Greece and Portugal were around 9.4% of the portfolio.
+As of 31 December 2013, credit risks of the Bureau's Global Bond portfolio were diversified across various countries and sectors with higher exposure to higher graded countries such as the United States and Japan.
+The percentage contributions of duration by issuer to the United States and Japan account for 56% of the portfolio.
+Peripheral European countries such as Italy, Spain, Greece and Portugal were around 15% of the portfolio.